abuadan/starship-recommender/README.md

-# Starship Recommendation Test
+# Starship Recommendation

 ## Task
-Write a basic recommendation system for starships using the Star Wars API.

-How you recommend starships is up to you.
+Because starships are awesome, and like sometimes you want more starships so here is a simple starwars starship recommendation engine

-When submitting a post request to ${host}/starships/:id a list of alternatives should be returned.
+When submitting a post request to https://swapi.co/starships/:id a list of alternatives are returned.

 You can learn more about the Starwars API here: https://swapi.co